Don’t tell her husband who wasn’t able to join us today, but Pam fell fast and hard for another guy. His name is Charles.

 Around a final corner, Charles revealed his mansion with promises of many happy days to come.

-It was so large that we knew it was an example of a big house, little house, back house, barn, which made sense given that Charles descended from a long line of New England farmers.
+It was so large that we knew it was an example of a big house, little house, back house, barn, which made sense given that Charles’ family had long lived in the area.

 On one of the walls inside, he’d painted a scene that reflected the outdoors, including the mountains in the background.